scrapy/scrapy/docs/contributing.rst

   `Writing patches`_ and `Submitting patches`_ below for details on how to write and submit a patch.

-* Join the `scrapy-developers`_ mailing list and share your ideas on how to improve Scrapy.
+* Join the `scrapy-users`_ mailing list and share your ideas on how to improve Scrapy.
 We're always open to suggestions.

 Reporting bugs